survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ## Conclusion

 When you are optimizing the size of your bundle output, these tools are invaluable.
-The official tool has the most functionality, but even a simple visualization can reveal problem spots.
+The official tool has the most functionality, but even a basic visualization can reveal problem spots.
 You can use the same technique with old projects to understand their composition.

 To recap: